michaeljolley/michaeljolley/src/pages/blog/building-404-pages-that-bring-joy.md

 title: Building 404 Pages That Bring Joy
 description: How we transformed the bad experience of landing on a 404 page into an enjoyable experience with a game.
 image: https://res.cloudinary.com/dk3rdh3yo/image/upload/v1669585549/blog/building-404-pages-that-bring-joy/Turning-Our-404-Page-Into-a-Game_2x_f4bhg4.webp
-image_alt: Old computer terminal with 404 text
+image_alt: "Old computer terminal with 404 text"
 tags: ["developer-experience", "nuxtjs"]
 category: Tutorials
 summary: How we transformed the bad experience of landing on a 404 page into an enjoyable experience with a game.